 North-northeastern region and the Arrowhead

-After being heavily logged historically, this region is now dominated by forest (41% of the land) and water and wetlands (more than 48%), which limits sediment and nutrient runoff.
+- Good health: After being heavily logged historically, this region is now dominated by forest (41% of the land) and water and wetlands (more than 48%), which limits sediment and nutrient runoff.

 Central region and metro area

-This area combines characteristics of both the northeastern and southern regions.
+- Land use threats: This area combines characteristics of both the northeastern and southern regions.
 Shallow lakes here that are in highly urbanized or heavily farmed watersheds typically have poor water quality.
 Deeper lakes, or those in watersheds with less urbanization or agricultural land use, generally have better water quality.

 Southern and western Minnesota

-Much of this region’s prairie has been converted to agricultural uses (78% is cropland), while wetlands have been drained and the installation of artificial drainage has increased.
+- Poor health: Much of this region’s prairie has been converted to agricultural uses (78% is cropland), while wetlands have been drained and the installation of artificial drainage has increased.
 This has caused high nutrient and sediment levels in the region’s naturally shallow lakes.

 Medicine Lake in Plymouth is in a watershed that is entirely developed, with the exception of a park on the north end of the basin.
-The lake has excess levels of phosphorus — which contributes to nuisance algal blooms in the summer — and high chloride concentrations, which can stress fish.
+The lake has excess levels of phosphorus — which contribute to nuisance algal blooms in the summer — and high chloride concentrations, which can stress fish.
 It also has Eurasian milfoil, an invasive species.

 South and west region